IABTechLab/uid2docs/docs/guides/integration-dsp-no-sdk.md

 1. [Verify that the domain or app name is valid](#verify-the-domain-or-app-name).

-The UID2 SDK for C# / .NET uses a `DecryptTokenIntoRawUID` function to perform these steps.
+The UID2 SDK for C# / .NET uses a `DecryptTokenIntoRawUid` function to perform these steps: see [BidstreamClient.cs, Line 15](https://github.com/IABTechLab/uid2-client-net/blob/6ac53b106301e431a4aada3cbfbb93f8164ff7be/src/UID2.Client/BidstreamClient.cs#L15).

 ### Check the Token Version